YDDPH/laravel5-generators/README.md

 # laravel5-generators

-## Generates the following in one command
+## Generates the following using a single command
 - Migration
 - Model
 - Repository